mozilla-ai/mcpd/docs/tutorial.md

 ```

-# Using MCPD in your Python application
+# Using mcpd in your Python application

-For tutorials on using MCPD with agents in Python, please refer to the [Python MCPD SDK](https://github.com/mozilla-ai/mcpd-sdk-python) documentation.
+For tutorials on using mcpd with agents in Python, please refer to the [Python mcpd SDK](https://github.com/mozilla-ai/mcpd-sdk-python) documentation.